Bruce Liu: 2021–present: Breakthrough and debut album

 In 2021, Liu won the XVIII International Chopin Piano Competition in Warsaw.
 He scored the highest marks in the first three stages and was the only competitor the jury unanimously selected to progress from each round.
 He was also the clear audience favourite and received a prolonged standing ovation for his final round performance of Chopin's Piano Concerto No. 1 with the Warsaw Philharmonic Orchestra under Andrey Boreyko.

 Shortly thereafter, Liu embarked on a world tour, including performances with the NHK Symphony Orchestra, Seoul Philharmonic Orchestra, Polish National Radio Symphony Orchestra, Orchestre Philharmonique du Luxembourg, NFM Wrocław Philharmonic, and the Orquestra Sinfônica Brasileira.
 In recital, he appeared at the Théâtre des Champs-Elysées in Paris, Wiener Konzerthaus, BOZAR in Brussels, Philharmonie Luxembourg, Tokyo Opera City Concert Hall, Sala São Paulo, and The Orpheum in Vancouver.
 Replacing Nobuyuki Tsujii, he made his London debut performing Tchaikovsky's Piano Concerto No. 2 with the Philharmonia Orchestra at Royal Festival Hall.
 He also returned to the National Philharmonic in Warsaw on Frédéric Chopin's birthdate for two sold-out recitals, which he dedicated to the victims of the Russian invasion of Ukraine.

 On World Piano Day in 2022, Liu signed an exclusive contract with Deutsche Grammophon.
 Months earlier, the label released a live album of his performances at the International Chopin Piano Competition.
 The album was critically acclaimed and received praise from publications such as BBC Music Magazine and Gramophone.
 The latter included it on its list of the best classical albums of 2021 and called it "one of the most distinguished Chopin recitals of recent years, full of maturity, character and purpose."

 Personal life

-Liu speaks fluent French, English, and Mandarin Chinese.
+Liu speaks French, English, and Mandarin Chinese fluently.